Skip to main content

 • Review the merge impact: A general overview of the planned merge actions.
 Follow this step if you do not need to exclude actions (or their dependent actions) from the merge.
 Usually, this is the correct choice.

-• Review the delta actions: An editable overview of the generated delta actions.
+• Advanced: review the actions: An editable overview of the generated actions.
 You can decide for each action whether you want to apply it, and whether you want to apply its dependent actions.

 Review merge impact